FBI: Steep climb in teens targeted by online ‘sextortion’

 “Victims may feel like there is no way out—it is up to all of us to reassure them that they are not in trouble, there is hope, and they are not alone,” said FBI Director Christopher Wray in a statement.

 Many of the current wave of schemes are believed to be originating with scammers based in West African countries like Nigeria and the Ivory Coast.
-The suspects typically pose as kids of similar age, often using a girl’s profile picture.
+The suspects typically pose as kids of similar age, often using a girl’s profile picture and even listing schools or adding friends to make it look like they live in the same area.
 It happens often on large platforms like Instagram or Facebook, but can also be on gaming or video chats, authorities said.

 The alert is meant to thrust the issue into the public spotlight, so kids can feel more comfortable coming forward and adults can help them learn how to spot fake identities and reject anyone asking for explicit images, said Assistant Attorney General Kenneth Polite of the Justice Department’s criminal division.